 It’s hard to ask for help.
 Help to figure out your crazy brain.
 Help to get through the day.
 Help to be a better writer.
 In 2018, at fifty-three, I was determined to focus on my writing but I couldn’t do it alone.
 With the support of my husband, I returned to the institution that first fostered my love of reading and writing: school.
 I applied to and was accepted in the Rainier Writing Workshop, a three-year low-residency MFA program at Pacific Lutheran University in Tacoma, Washington.

-My first year just ended and RWW provided the external structure, accountability, and encouragement I needed to write more and write better.
+I’m half way through my third year and RWW continues to provide the external structure, accountability, and encouragement I need to write more and write better.
+I’m now writing a memoir about my Armenian family.
 My community of writer-friends has grown in person and online.
 I am thankful every day for the level of support I have for my writing life.

 My life was never uninteresting—no life is.
 I just didn’t have the skills or the ability to sit still long enough to write about it.
 I was also unwilling to delve deep, be honest, be vulnerable.
 Now I know that is the only way to write.